Taxable Municipal Bonds

 When you purchase a municipal bond, you are lending money to an issuer who promises to pay you a specified amount of interest (usually paid semiannually) and return the principal to you on a specific maturity date.

-- Liquidity & Marketability – In the event you must sell before maturity, Municipal bonds can usually be sold on any business day at their current market value.
-This may be equal to, more, or less than the amount originally invested.
+- Liquidity & Marketability – In the event you must sell before maturity, taxable municipal bonds can usually be sold on any business day at their current market value.
+This may be equal to more OR less than the amount originally invested.